nalsuwaidi599-lang/AI-IDS-Dissertation/README.md

 - Removal of identifier, label, and non-numerical columns.
 - Conversion of infinite values into missing values.
 - Removal of duplicate numerical feature vectors before dataset splitting.
-- Stratified 70% training, 15% validation, and 15% testing split.
+- Stratified **70% training, 15% validation, and 15% testing** split.
 - Median imputation for missing values.
-- Standardisation using `StandardScaler`.
+- Feature standardisation using `StandardScaler`.
 - Fitting the imputer and scaler using the training data only to prevent data leakage.
 - Verification that identical feature vectors do not overlap between the training and testing partitions.

+---

 ## Models